 But while technology continues to change and evolve, the principles of keeping young people safe are the same online as they are offline.
-It’s all about positive parenting, says the OU’s Jenny Simpson, of the Faculty of Wellbeing, Education & Language Studies.
+It’s all about positive parenting, says Jenny Simpson, a former social work staff tutor with The Open University’s Faculty of Wellbeing, Education & Language Studies.
 Here are seven top tips to keep your kids safe online.

 1) Positive parenting is key